gabesullice/drupal/README.md

 API references, and more by visiting Drupal's [documentation page][documentation].

-You can quickly extend Drupal's core featureset by installing any of its [thousands of free and open source modules][modules].
+You can quickly extend Drupal's core feature set by installing any of its [thousands of free and open source modules][modules].
 With Drupal and its module ecosystem, you can often build most or all of what your project needs before writing a single line of code.